FAQs

 The FE exam covers 110 questions and primarily uses traditional multiple-choice questions with four options, but it also includes alternative item types (AITs).
 These AITs are designed to measure your technical knowledge in different ways and include: multiple correct questions (check all that apply), point-and-click questions where you select a specific location on an image, drag-and-place questions where you sort or label items, and fill-in-the-blank questions where you provide a numerical answer.

-What topics are on the FE exam?
+What calculator can I use on the PE exam?

 What is the format of the PE exam?